Your word is a lamp to my feet and a light to my path. (Psalm 119:105 ESV)

 They received the word with all eagerness, examining the Scriptures daily to see if these things were so.
 (Acts 17:11 ESV)

 My hope and prayer is to encourage you to be in the Word in 2009, and that you would know our Lord and Savior Jesus Christ better because of it.

 Grace and Peace

 P.S.
-Here are some reading schedules for those who are more inclined in that way:
+Here are some reading schedules for those who are more inclined that way:

-Navigators reading plans — various schedules to get through the entire Bible or just the New Testament in a year.
+ESV Bible Reading Plans — several different ways to get through the Bible or just the New Testament in a year.

 Robert Murray M’Cheyne reading schedule — twice through the NT & Psalms, once through the OT